Resetting the Table: Suzanne Goin's Family Holiday Feast

 Fingerling potatoes are small, slightly elongated potatoes.
 Kipflers are one type of fingerling.

-Anchovy black olive butter
+Roasted cauliflower with anchovy black olive butter